 - if the vehicle is registered in a business or company name, the person representing the company must have personal identification and provide evidence of representation, such as being in uniform or showing work identification

-- if your vehicle is registered in 2 names, either person can sign to replace a normal (standard) or customised plate and provide identification
+- if your vehicle is registered in 2 names, either person can sign to replace a normal (standard)plates and provide identification

-- if a personalised plate is in 2 names they must both sign the application and both provide identification.
+- if a personalised or customised plates are in 2 names they must both sign the application and both provide identification.

 - pay the fee:

-- $26.35 will be charged to replace normal (standard) plates with a different plate number
+- to replace normal (standard) plates with the same or a different plate number

-- check PPQ for the fee to replace your personalised plate.
+- check PPQ for the fee cost of a personalised plate.